Cheerleading boasts increasing international appeal

+(This story corrects name in second paragraph to Jeff Webb instead of Jim Webb in December 13 story.)

-ORLANDO, Florida Cheerleading, which received provisional recognition as an Olympic sport last week, is an increasingly international activity by no means restricted to its North American birthplace, according to the man who has driven its growth over four decades.
+ORLANDO, Fla.
+(Reuters) - Cheerleading, which received provisional recognition as an Olympic sport last week, is an increasingly international activity by no means restricted to its North American birthplace, according to the man who has driven its growth over four decades.

-Jim Webb has helped transform cheerleading from sideline entertainment at American football and basketball games to the sport that was granted recognition by the International Olympic Committee.
+Jeff Webb has helped transform cheerleading from sideline entertainment at American football and basketball games to the sport that was granted recognition by the International Olympic Committee.

 Cheerleading will now be able to tap into some IOC funding and take part in a number of programs, including athlete development and anti-doping.